Grant schemes and eligibility

 Q: How can I pay out expert fees?

 A: The easiest way is for the expert to issue an invoice for the services (as a private entrepreneur, legal entity or company).
 Alternatively, the grantee can sign a service contract with the expert, specifying the tasks to be carried out and the offered remuneration.
 Please note that contracts based on the labor code of the respective country (e.g. employment contracts) cannot be used to pay out expert fees.
+Salaries and wages originating from a work contract can only be reimbursed in the Overheads category.

 Q: Can we use our company car to travel to our project partners?